tmylk/data-kata/validation/tasklist.md

     - make it pass.
     - Same for 2ndFlrSF=50.

-- [ ] validation firstfloor is at least one third of the 2nd floor
+- [x] validation firstfloor is at least one third of the 2nd floor

     - write a failing test for creating a House object with  1stFlrSF=10, 2ndFlrSF=50.
 Expect a validation error.
     - make it pass.

-- [ ] validation FireplaceQuality is one of 'Ex', 'Gd', 'TA', 'Fa', 'Po', None
+- [x] validation FireplaceQuality is one of 'Ex', 'Gd', 'TA', 'Fa', 'Po', None
+  - write a regression test for creating a House object with Fireplaces=5 and  fireplacequality being 'Ex'.
+Expect a pass
-  - write a failing test for creating a House object with  fireplacequality being 'OK'.
+  - write a failing test for creating a House object with Fireplaces=5 and  fireplacequality being 'OK'.
 Expect a validation error.
   - make it pass.

-- [ ] validation if Fireplaces is greater than 0, FireplaceQu is required.
+- [x] validation if Fireplaces is greater than 0, FireplaceQu is required.
    - write a failing test for creating a House object with  fireplacequality being empty while Fireplaces is 1
   - make it pass.
 Return a validation error
+  - check can still create a House object with fireplacequality empty  empty while Fireplaces is 0

 - [ ] create a HouseList class to hold multiple houses
     - write a failing test creating a list of two houses
     - make it pass

 - [ ] unique Id validation
-    - - write a failing test creating a list of two houses with same Id
+    - write a failing test creating a list of two houses with same Id
     - make it pass - Return a validation error

+- [ ] read csv in data/train.csv and return only valid rows
+    - what does pandas using for the missing value? is it different to what pydantic expects as the missing value for FireplaceQuality? what is the best way to fix that?